 Flagler Hospital designates this educational activity for a maximum of two 2.00 AMA PRA Category 1 Credit(s) TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Flagler Hospital is accredited for Florida Board of Nursing 50-664 for continuing education.
+Flagler Hospital is accredited for Florida Board of Dentistry, Florida Board of Nursing and Florida Board of Podiatric Medicine 50-664 for continuing education.
+CE Broker # 20-1107260